Left to rot and forgotten- Bedford’s abandoned house crisis

 Picture inside an abandoned house within Bedford.
 Picture taken by Heijiro Rao

-Bedford Borough Council has responded to these issues related abandoned properties and have implemented and suggested multiple strategies to combat the problem.
+Bedford Borough Council has responded to these issues related to abandoned properties and have implemented and suggested multiple strategies to combat the problem.
 For example, the Bedford Council has spoken to landowners about ways to secure their properties to deter trespassers, such as installing surveillance cameras as well as motion sensor alarm systems.
-Also, advising landowners on the appropriate steps to report incidents regarding trespassing, vandalism and theft.
+It has also advised landowners on the appropriate steps to report incidents regarding trespassing, vandalism and theft.
 The council has made efforts to maintain contact with property owners to encourage them to allow the renovation to take place.
 However, many properties remain empty which leads to the council potentially applying serious measures such as an increase in property tax which is meant to deter landowners from leaving properties left unused for a long time so these old properties can be redeveloped and become habitable again.

 Picture showcasing how these properties are left abandoned.
 Picture taken by Heijiro Rao